Mike’s Meats Once Aspired to Provide Alaska Food Security

 Giannulis continued: Long story short, I went back to Greece and came back to Alaska through Canada and I have never left.
 I got married in 1987 and we had eight kids.

-That’s right, eight kids raised in Eagle River with this business, now grown.
+That’s right, eight kids now grown, raised in Eagle River with this business.